officiallysingh/spring-boot-starter-spark/README.md

       nessie.hadoop.fs.s3a.connection.ssl.enabled: false  # Enable SSL
       nessie.hadoop.fs.s3a.fast.upload: true  # Enable faster uploads
 ```

+> [!IMPORTANT]
+> You can also configure multiple catalogs in your Spark application,
+> for example, you can have both Hadoop and Hive catalogs configured in your application, but choose the one you want to use in your Spark pipeline at runtime.

 ## Override default beans
 It isn't recommended to override default beans as you can always extend them in your application.